FOREX-Yen strengthens after BoJ declines to ease policy further

 By Jemima Kelly

-LONDON, Oct 30 The yen strengthened against the dollar on Friday after the Bank of Japan left monetary policy unchanged, disappointing speculators who had bet the central bank would expand its already huge stimulus programme.
+LONDON, Oct 30 The yen strengthened against the dollar on Friday after the Bank of Japan stood pat on monetary policy, disappointing some speculators who had bet the central bank would expand its already huge stimulus programme.

-After the European Central Bank last week signalled it would ease policy further, China followed a day later with a fifth Chinese rate cut this year.
-This week saw more easing from Sweden's Riksbank, and expectations grew that the BoJ would follow suit, particularly given a run of downbeat Japanese data.
+After the European Central Bank last week signalled it would ease policy further, followed a day later by a fifth Chinese rate cut this year and this week by more easing from Sweden's Riksbank, expectations increased that the BOJ would follow suit, particularly given a run of downbeat Japanese data.

 Japan's central bank, however, appeared confident that a tight job market would lift wages and consumption.

-Earlier in the week, the U.S. Federal Reserve also kept its policy unchanged, but it signalled that it may raise rates as soon as December.
-The dollar climbed to a 2 1/2-month high against a basket of major currencies, putting it on track for its best month since July
+Earlier in the week the U.S. Federal Reserve also kept its policy unchanged, but it signalled that it could raise rates as soon as December, sending the dollar to a 2-1/2-month high against a basket of major currencies and putting it on track for its best month since July

-Attention now turns to U.S. inflation data.
-The Fed's preferred measure of inflation - core personal consumption expenditure price index - is expected to show prices rising by 0.2 percent in September, the highest rise since April.

-That is a not a significant jump, but if the trend continues it would suggest that some inflationary pressure is finally reappearing, analysts said.

-Before the data, the dollar was a touch lower across the board, and fell to as low as 120.29 yen after Japan's rate decision, before recovering a little to 120.715, still down a third of a percent on the day.
+But the greenback was a touch lower across the board on Friday, and fell to as low as 120.29 yen after Japan's rate decision, before recovering a little to 120.715, still down a third of a percent on the day.

-At a news conference following the BoJ decision, Governor Haruhiko Kuroda said inflation would bounce back after the base effects of a plunge in the oil price dissipate.
-A two-year inflation target of 2 percent was still reasonable, he said.
+At a news conference following the BOJ decision, Governor Haruhiko Kuroda said inflation would bounce back after the base effects of the plunge in the oil price dissipate, and that a two-year inflation target of 2 percent was still reasonable.

-The euro was 0.3 percent up on the day at $1.1007, having been boosted by a slight improvement in euro zone prices, especially core inflation.
+The euro was 0.3 percent up on the day at $1.1007, having been boosted by an unexpected improvement in euro zone economic sentiment and signs of faster-than-expected inflation in Germany.
+The data helped the common currency bounce from a 2-1/2-month low of $1.0896 struck after the Fed's statement.

 "With the ECB likely to ease at its December meeting, 2015 could yet bring true central bank divergence," they wrote.
 "We expect around a 20 percent trade-weighted appreciation in the dollar through to end-2017."
-(Additional reporting by Shinichi Saoshiro in Tokyo; Editing by Larry King)
+(Additional reporting by Shinichi Saoshiro in Tokyo; Editing by Toby Chopra)

 * Asia ex-Japan slips from 2-yr high; MSCI World hits new high